MorrisMA/MAM65C02-Processor-Core/README.md

 Phi1O and Phi2O signals are now set and reset using four microstate decode signals rather than two.

 The incorporation of the last block memory into the design resulted in a loss of performance.
-The M65C02 processor is unable to maintain an external memory cycle rate of 18.432 MHz when the block RAM is included.
-The additional decode and input data multiplexer impose a path delay that lower the memory interface operating speed to 16 MHz.
+The M65C02 processor is unable to maintain an external memory cycle rate of 18.432 MHz when the internal block RAM is included.
+The additional decode and input data multiplexer impose a path delay that lowers the memory interface operating speed to 16 MHz.
 Thus, the nearest baud rate frequency is 14.7456 MHz.

 Operating at 14.7456 MHz requires external devices to request a wait state if they are unable to accept or supply data within 33.908ns.
 (At 16 MHz